EMG-MU/WAPPAC_docs/docs/simulation_platform/writing_controller.md

 - **Performance Index ($\mathcal{G}$):** evaluated during the **scoring interval** ($t \geq T_0 = 30$ s).
 - **Passivity constraint:** $p_{pto} \geq 0$ must hold at all times over the **full simulation duration** ($t \geq 0$).
 ```
+For a complete self-contain description of the performance index, refer to [Evaluation Criteria & Competition Rules]().
 ### Startup Ramp

 The **wave excitation force** is gradually introduced via a smooth raised-cosine ramp: